-Southwest Michigan Planning Commission 185 East Main Street, Suite 701 Benton Harbor, Michigan 49022
+185 East Main Street, Suite 701 Benton Harbor, Michigan 49022 www.swmpc.org/transportation.asp

-Phone: (269) 925-1137 Fax: (269) 925-0288
+Phone: (269) 925-1137

+Fax: (269) 925-0288

-In the event that a member of the public is unable to attend a meeting, the transportation staff at the transportation actions, MDOT public meetings, and other transportation-related events to local governments, local media, libraries, and town halls and posting them on the SWMPC website.
-In addition, the SWMPC publishes a quarterly newsletter (e-mailed and mailed to over 900 contacts) that includes
+In the event that a member of the public is unable to attend a meeting, the transportation staff at the SWMPC is available to discuss transportation issues by e-mail, letter, telephone, or in person.

+Other general outreach activities include sending announcements and notices of proposed local transportation actions, MDOT public meetings, and other transportation-related events to local governments, local media, libraries, and town halls and posting them on the SWMPC website.
+In addition, the SWMPC publishes a quarterly newsletter (e-mailed and mailed to over 900 contacts) that includes TwinCATS transportation news.